A very attractive fern, often found hanging in pendent clumps, to about 1 metre long.

-It has compound-bipinnate fronds, to about 1 m long, with the fronds divided into pinnae with jagged segments (pinnatisect) which somewhat resemble the leaves of some grevilleas (eg: Grevillea ‘Ivanhoe’).
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, the fronds are compound-pinnate to bi-pinnate, to about 1 m long by 30 cm wide, with the fronds divided into pinnae with jagged segments (pinnatisect) which somewhat resemble the leaves of some grevilleas (eg: Grevillea ‘Ivanhoe’).
 The ends of the segments have points and the overall texture is thick and leathery.

 Spores are produced in solitary sori, to 7 mm long, on the edge of frond segments (on the boundary of the upper and lower sides).

-Not much is known about its cultivation currently.
+Not much is known about the cultivation potential of this species currently.

-It could be grown in pots indoors and would lend to rainforest and moist shady gardens.
+It could be grown in pots, inside, and would lend to rainforest and moist shady gardens.

-Can be grown as an epiphyte on trees and rocks.
+Can be grown as an epiphyte on trees and rocks in the garden.

 Likely needs good drainage and mostly shade to thrive.